Total Denotational Semantics

 Surprisingly, the above translation of \mathcal{I}\llbracket\cdot\rrbracket is almost correct!
 It is correct whenever the object program terminates and provides the same result as the denotational semantics for all three examples above.

-However, when the object program does not terminate, the denotational interpreter above does not either.
+However, when the object program does not terminate, the denotational interpreter above does neither.
 One example of such a program is \Omega := (λx.x~x)~(λx.x~x).
 Running interp on the parse of this program simply loops forever, whereas the denotational semantics \mathcal{I}\llbracket\cdot\rrbracket assigns the meaning \bot to \Omega, as common wisdom would have it.
 Thus, when viewed as a mathematical function, interp above is only partially-defined, or just partial.
 This is in contrast to \mathcal{I}\llbracket\cdot\rrbracket, which is a total mathematical function, defined on every input.

 (Doesn’t “\mathcal{I}\llbracket\cdot\rrbracket is total” contradict the title of this post?
 How can a function such as \mathcal{I}\llbracket\cdot\rrbracket return \bot but still be considered total?
 Park these thoughts and read on.)